What Is Soy Wax Blended With? The Dirty Secret of 'Soy' Candles

 "I absolutely love these candles!
 I instantly notice the difference in the air quality, in comparison to the Bath and Body scented candles.
 I love Bath and Body's candles but I acknowledge that it caused a slight headache and other minor respiratory discomfort.
 Awesome products.
 Totally addicted."
 Jason H., verified buyer

 That pattern, enjoying a popular candle brand but noticing headaches and respiratory irritation, shows up repeatedly in customer reviews.
-It is not coincidence.
-It is chemistry.
+It points to fragrance chemistry, not coincidence.

 Where Beeswax Fits Into This

 It has the highest melting point of any candle wax, which is why beeswax candles burn significantly longer than soy or paraffin alternatives.
-A 12oz beeswax candle can deliver up to 80 hours of burn time.
+The MBur 80-hour beeswax candle delivers up to 80 hours of burn time at $60.
 A comparable soy blend candle typically delivers 40 to 55 hours depending on the paraffin ratio and fragrance load.

 For a detailed breakdown of how the three major wax types compare, see our paraffin vs beeswax vs soy comparison.